 Danielle is thrilled to be dancing in her first year with Hannah Kahn Dance Company, and would like to thank Hannah for this opportunity.
 Danielle’s true passion is to perform and she is very excited to be dancing alongside so many talented artists!

-Audra Edwards grew up in Eagle, Idaho, where she studied ballet at Eagle Performing Arts Center with Jeff and Cathy Giese, and Lisa Moon.
+Audra grew up in Eagle, Idaho, where she studied ballet at Eagle Performing Arts Center with Jeff and Cathy Giese, and Lisa Moon.
 While in high school, she also studied vocal music and theatre.
 She continued her dance and vocal studies at Butler University, where she had the opportunity to perform several works by Patrick Hinson and Susan McGuire.
 Her time working with Susan greatly enhanced her knowledge and appreciation of modern dance.
-Audra has also participated in summer programs with the American Conservatory Theater and Alonzo King Lines Ballet, where she performed an incredibly inspiring work by Carmen Rozestraten.
+Audra has attended summer programs with Alonzo King Lines Ballet, Joffrey Chicago, Boston Ballet, The Rock School, and American Conservatory Theater.
 Upon receiving her BFA from Butler, Audra moved to New York City, where she was a company dancer with Impact Movement Collective and an apprentice with Lydia Johnson Dance.
-She has recently relocated to Denver, where she hopes to become very involved with the vibrant arts community.
-Audra is thrilled to begin her first year dancing with Hannah Kahn Dance Company.
+Audra moved to Denver and joined HKDC in 2017.
+While in Denver, Audra has also worked with Maureen Breeze Dance Theater and T2 Dance Project.

 Anhthi “Maria” Lindsey